-Pledges may be created over movable (non-registered) assets or credits and shall be effected by written agreement, and require the transfer of possession over such assets to the pledgee or to a third party.
-Exceptions to this transfer of possession requirement are: the creation of a pledge having as its beneficiary a credit institution authorised to carry out business in Portugal, in which case-specific rules apply; and the creation of financial pledges under the legislation for financial collateral arrangements.
+Pledges may be created over movable (non-registered) assets or credits and shall be effected by written agreement.
+For this purpose, the transfer of possession over such assets to the pledgee or to a third party is required.
+There are, however, certain exceptions to this transfer of possession requirement, notably for the creation of a pledge having as its beneficiary a credit institution authorised to carry out business in Portugal, in which case-specific rules apply, and in what concerns the creation of financial pledges under the legislation for financial collateral arrangements.